 An interdisciplinary research laboratory

-The M.I.O Oceanography research laboratory forms part of the OSU-Pytheas Institute and is under the joint direction of Aix-Marseille University, Toulon University, the CNRS and the IRD.
+The MIO research laboratory is a component of the OSU-Pytheas Institute and is under the joint direction of Aix-Marseille University, Toulon University, the CNRS and the IRD.

 Our goal is to better understand the oceanic system and its evolution in response to global changes.
-M.I.O constitutes a center of expertise in marine biology, ecology, biodiversity, microbiology, halieutics, physics, chemistry, biogeochemistry and sedimentology.
-Our working environment is the world ocean, along with its continental, atmospheric and sediment interfaces.
+The MIO constitutes a center of expertise in marine biology, ecology, biodiversity, microbiology, halieutics, physics, chemistry, biogeochemistry and sedimentology.
+Our working environment is the world ocean, alongside its continental, atmospheric and sediment interfaces.

 Key figures :

-- A staff of 250 people including about a hundred University professors and associate professors as well as researchers (CNRS, IRD), about fifty engineers and technicians, more than seventy PhD students and post-docs, as well as a administrative team supporting research.
+- A staff of 250 people, including around a hundred university professors and associate professors and researchers (CNRS, IRD), around fifty engineers and technicians, more than seventy PhD students and post-docs, and an administrative team supporting research.

-- 5 sites: the Luminy campus of Aix-Marseille University, the Endoume Marine Station, the University of Toulon, the IFREMER Marine Institute in La Seyne-sur-Mer and the New Caledonian IRD center in Nouméa.
+- Five sites: the Luminy campus of Aix-Marseille University, the Endoume Marine Station, the University of Toulon, the IFREMER Marine Institute in La Seyne-sur-Mer and the New Caledonian IRD center in Nouméa.

-- A marine environment observation unit within the OSU-Pytheas, endowed with the use of the inshore oceanographic research vessel Antédon II
+- A marine environment-observation unit within the OSU-Pytheas is endowed with the use of the inshore oceanographic research vessel Antédon II.

-MIO scientists pursue their research in the fields of :
+MIO scientists pursue their research in the following fields:

-This research involves oceanographic campaigns with the deployment of underwater instruments equipped with sensors such as buoys, towed instruments and AUV gliders, coastal radar and satellite image analysis and analytical and experimental laboratory work.
+This research involves oceanographic campaigns with the deployment of underwater instruments that are equipped with sensors such as buoys, towed instruments and AUV gliders, and coastal radar; satellite-image analysis; and analytical and experimental laboratory work.
 Numerical analyses and modeling are an important component of this research.